DoctorMcKay/sentry-bot-documentation/src/commands.md

 <RequiredPermissions :channel="['View Channel', 'Send Messages']" />

 You can optionally choose a channel that will be notified when a reported user is banned using the Ban report action.
 This option is intended to be set to a public channel, in case you want transparency in your moderation actions.
 Bans are always logged to your [server log channel](./settings.md#logging).

 Ban notification messages will include the name of the user who was banned, the name of the moderator who issued the ban, and the reason the moderator chose for the ban.

+### Automatically Resolve Reports When A Reportee Is Banned Outside Of The Report System

+If a member is reported and subsequently banned using Sentry's /ban command or Discord's built-in ban system, you can choose for any outstanding reports to be automatically resolved.

+- **Don't automatically resolve**
+    - Do nothing when a member is banned and keep outstanding reports against them open
+- **Resolve silently**
+    - Resolve all open reports against a member when they're banned, but don't notify the reporters
+- **Resolve and notify reporters** (default)
+    - Resolve all open reports against a member when they're banned, and also [notify the reporters](./settings.md#member-notifications)
+    - Reports older than 24 hours will be resolved silently

+Reports will always be automatically resolved and notify the reporter when the **Ban** option is selected in the **More actions...** menu under a report.
+Additionally, this feature will also automatically resolve any reports that are under 1 hour old regardless of the value of this option.

 ### Mod Thread Channel